-Chest Masculinization Denver
+Chest Masculinization in Denver

 Female-to-Male (FTM) Chest Recontouring is basically an extensive version of a standard breast reduction, and can be performed for patients seeking to undergo gender reassignment (although we believe “gender affirmation” is a better term).
 Usually trans-men have undergone counseling for gender dysphoria for months or years before seeking to undergo the more significant step of (relatively irreversible) surgery, to enable them to fully function in the male identity.
-We feel that this is both appropriate and helpful in the pre-operative phase, and therefore counseling and/or functioning in the male gender pre-operatively is highly recommended, but not formally required, especially in patients who have already made the lifestyle commitment by publically “identifying male” via binding and/or the use of testosterone.
+We feel that this is both appropriate and helpful in the pre-operative phase, and therefore counseling and/or functioning in the male gender pre-operatively is highly recommended, but not formally required, especially in patients who have already made the lifestyle commitment by publicly “identifying male” via binding and/or the use of testosterone.
 Occasionally patients wish to be considered moreso “gender neutral” (i.e. “FTN”), and this procedure is appropriate for these patients as well.

 The Denver-area FTM Top Surgery method developed by double-board certified Denver plastic surgeon Dr. Steinwald is a variation of the “tried-and-true” Inferior Pedicle/Wise-Pattern approach to breast reduction.
 This is designed to keep the nipple attached to its natural blood/nerve supply, and therefore preserve nipple-areolar complex viability and sensation as best possible.
 In consideration of male chest aesthetics, the areola is made much smaller and the nipple-areolar complex is elevated to a position higher than that used in breast reductions, generally approximately 4-5 cm higher and a total 16-18 cm from the sternal notch (the V at the top of the breastbone), with a shorter nipple-to-inframammary fold distance as well.
 The “trade-off” is an anchor-shaped (or “inverted-T”) scar, the horizontal portion of which runs along the natural lower breast fold (although this is made straighter), and which occasionally extends into the underarm area, depending on fullness there (liposuction of the axilla or other areas of the trunk may also be offered at a surcharge).